Pending, Stored, and Permanent Codes | What They Mean in Car Scanner

 Monitoring System Readiness

-After clearing codes and completing the necessary driving cycles, it’s essential to check the vehicle's readiness monitors using the OBD-II scanner.
+After clearing codes and completing the necessary driving cycles, it’s essential to check the vehicle's readiness monitors using the best professional obd2 scanner.
 This step verifies that all systems are functioning correctly and are ready for emissions testing.
 If the monitors indicate any issues, further diagnosis may be necessary before the vehicle can pass inspection.

 Managing Permanent Codes